uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 You can adjust the resources requested based on your needs, but remember that fewer resources requested leads to less queue time for your job.

-You can develop Julia scripts and job scripts on your local machine and then transfer them to Discovery, or you can use one of the available text editors on Discovery to develop them (`nano`, `vim`, or `emacs`).
+You can develop Julia scripts and job scripts on your local machine and then transfer them to the cluster, or you can use one of the available text editors on our systems to develop them (`nano`, `vim`, or `emacs`).

 Save this Slurm script as `jl.job`, for example, and then submit it to the job scheduler: